 Here are a few benefits of a high D/E ratio:

 Having a high DE ratio can also be a setback to a company.
 Below are some of these disadvantages:

 The following is an interpretation of different DE ratios:

-In simple terms, a debt the company can easily pay is “good” debt.
+In simple terms, a good debt-to-equity ratio is a debt the company can easily pay is “good” debt.
 Numerically, ratios below 1 are good debt-equity ratios.

 When a company cannot meet its interest and debt payments for various reasons like a drop in sales or fewer workforces, its D/E ratio rises.